EstherSlabbert/Infrastructure-as-Code/README.md

 3. Initialize your terraform file with `terraform init` or `terraform init -var-file=/path/to/your/terraform-file.tf` (replace with actual path to terraform file).
 4. Check your code with `terraform plan`  or `terraform plan -var-file=/path/to/your/terraform-file.tf` (replace with actual path to terraform file).
 5. If you are satisfied run your code with `terraform apply`  or `terraform apply -var-file=/path/to/your/terraform-file.tf` (replace with actual path to terraform file) and confirm by entering `yes`.
-6. Log in to AWS and get the public IP from your web app EC2 instance and go to the pages of the IP, '/posts' and '/fibonacci/10' of the app in your web browser.
+6. Log in to AWS and get the public IP from your web app EC2 instance and go to the page of the IP, '/posts' and '/fibonacci/10' of the app in your web browser.
 7. If you wish to delete/remove all you added to AWS run `terraform destroy`  or `terraform destroy -var-file=/path/to/your/terraform-file.tf` (replace with actual path to terraform file) and confirm by entering `yes`.